Lamentation (School of Lucas Cranach the Elder)

+Historical background

+Cranach the Elder (1472–1553) was a leading German Renaissance artists who served as court painter to John Frederick I, Elector of Saxony in Wittenberg around the time Lamentation was completed.
+Similarly to other Renaissance artists, he maintained a robust workshop.
+In addition to numerous apprentices, Cranach's workshop in Wittenberg also employed his sons Hans and Lucas Cranach the Younger.
+Over four hundred paintings are said to have been completed by Cranach and his studio, and distinguishing exact authorship has oftentimes proven difficult.
+A friend of Martin Luther, Cranach was a major supporter of the Protestant Reformation.

 Analysis

-The work is said to have been commissioned by the German merchant Konrad von Günterode and Anna née von Alnpeck, whose coat of arms is placed in the lower half of the composition.
-The two patrons, together with their four children, are depicted as participants in the scene of lamentation of Christ, a popular Renaissance subject matter capturing highly pious and emotional moment when the body of Jesus had been taken off the cross, are seen standing next to the Biblical figures of Virgin Mary, Mary Magdalene and John the Evangelist.
+The Lamentation of Christ was most likely commissioned by the German merchant Konrad von Günterode and Anna née von Alnpeck, whose coat of arms is placed in the lower half of the composition.
+In the painting, the two patrons, together with their four children, are depicted as participants in the scene and are seen standing next to the Biblical figures of Virgin Mary, Mary Magdalene and John the Evangelist.

-It is one of several paintings completed by Cranach the Elder and his studio focusing on the subject of lamentation during the early decades of the 16th century.
-Painted in the aftermath of the Protestant Reformation, the work is said to emphasize individual religious experience.
-According to the art historian Piotr Oszczanowski, the artist blurs the hierarchy of importance among depicted figures and captures the individuality of their respective emotional responses.
+Lamentation of Christ was a popular Renaissance subject matter which allowed artists to capture the highly pious and emotional moment when the body of Jesus had been taken off the cross.
+The 1538 composition is one of several lamentation paintings completed by Cranach the Elder and his studio during the early decades of the 16th century.
+Completed in the aftermath of the Reformation, the work is said to emphasize the importance of personal spiritual experience.
+According to Polish art historian and museum administrator Piotr Oszczanowski, the artist blurs the hierarchy of importance among depicted figures and captures the individuality of their respective religious and emotional responses.